Task Force El Niño reactivated

-El Niño, characterized by warmer sea surface temperatures in the Pacific Ocean, brings with it severe droughts, water shortages and agricultural losses.
+The El Niño, characterized by warmer sea surface temperatures in the Pacific Ocean, brings with it severe droughts, water shortages, and agricultural losses.

 With recent predictions suggesting its persistence until mid-2024, Marcos said the government is taking proactive measures to mitigate its impact.